mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 - For simplicity , We will use the connection string of event hub resource for authentication in this sample , Please consider using Passwordless (Azure Active Directory authentication) for more secure applications .
 Refer [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string?source=recommendations#connection-string-for-a-specific-event-hub-in-a-namespace) to get the connection string for the event hub resource

-**Create an .NET Console App to send data to eventhub**
+**Create an .NET Console App to send data to EventHub**

-*Please note this sample console app tries to mimic a streaming app by just sending few rows to eventhub at pre-configred intervals, the code doesnot handle errors , nor production grade authencitaion and doesnot guarantee uniqueness of records being sent, this is created just for demo purposes only*
+*Please note this sample console app tries to mimic a streaming app by just sending few rows to EventHub at pre-configured intervals, the code does not handle errors , nor production grade authentication and does not guarantee uniqueness of records being sent, this is created just for demo purposes only*

-- Follow the steps listed [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-dotnet-standard-getstarted-send?tabs=connection-string%2Croles-azure-portal) to setup the C# console app to send the events to eventhub created as part of above step, we will use the connection string option for event hub authentication
+- Follow the steps listed [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-dotnet-standard-getstarted-send?tabs=connection-string%2Croles-azure-portal) to setup the C# console app to send the events to EventHub created as part of above step, we will use the connection string option for event hub authentication

-- Please note , we would be using the .NET app to send events and would not be recieing events from event hub , so please exclude Receive events from the event hub section in the above link
+- Please note, we would be using the .NET app to send events and would not be receiving events from event hub , so please exclude Receive events from the event hub section in the above link

   <img width="413" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/3eb8d1fe-b13a-44b0-aa5e-cbba8e9d6f39">

-- For more details , you could watch "AZ-204 - Connect and Consume Services - Azure Event Hubs" youtube video by Alan Rodrigues  [here](https://www.youtube.com/watch?v=HwZldR8KlKM)
+- For more details , you could watch "AZ-204 - Connect and Consume Services - Azure Event Hubs" YouTube video by Alan Rodrigues  [here](https://www.youtube.com/watch?v=HwZldR8KlKM)

 -  Copy the NYC Green Taxi dataset in CSV format into the Console app and ensure "Copy always" option is selected for the file in Copy to output directory in the file properties.

       <img width="267" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/62fa4d2e-c150-43ff-8d72-2ca7718324fd">

--  In the Console App , Add a class to represent the NYC Green Taxi dataset , we are adding the override string ToString() method to return Json object when ToString() is called , this is one way to ensure Json formatted data is sent to eventhub.
+-  In the Console App, Add a class to represent the NYC Green Taxi dataset , we are adding the override string ToString() method to return Json object when ToString() is called , this is one way to ensure Json formatted data is sent to EventHub.
       ```
       using System.Text.Json;